cmcwilli/TidyData/README.md

  * Apply descriptive activity names to name the activities in the data set
  * Appropriately labels the data set with descriptive variable names.
  * From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+ *
+ Scripts to accomplish this are stored in run_analysis.R